Ewicks/Ivory-e-commerce/README.md

     </p>
 </details><br>

-## features
+## Features

-### navbar
+### Navbar

-- I have created a simple narbar that has a creamy white theme to it.
-I have also created a mobile navbar that collapes to show a dropdown menu.
+- I have created a simple navbar that has a creamy white theme to it.
+I have also created a mobile navbar that collapses to show a dropdown menu.
 The mobile menu replaces the main navbar for small to medium devices only.

 ![Navbar](docs/images/navbar.png)